Approximate Nullspace Augmented Finetuning for Robust Vision Transformers: Nullspace Noise Augmented Finetuning

 \section{Nullspace Noise Augmented Finetuning}

 In this section, we investigate the application of the synthesized nullspace noise.
 As we discussed previously, the model is weakly invariant to the learnt noise ($\mathfrak{I}$ in \cref{n_opt}) and the set as a result of this relaxed notion is an approximate nullspace.
-To more accurately quantify this, we define $\epsilon$-approximate nullspace as follows:
+To more accurately quantify this, we define the \emph{$\epsilon$-Approximate Generalized Nullspace} as follows (later called ``$\epsilon$-approximate nullspace'' or ``approximate nullspace'' for brevity):

-where $f(\cdot) = \operatorname{Softmax}(f_\psi(f_\phi^{0}(\cdot)))$.It is easy to verify that $\forall \epsilon > 0, \mathbf{0} \in \tilde{\mathcal{N}}_\phi(\epsilon)$, and that $\forall \epsilon_2 > \epsilon_1 > 0$, $\tilde{\mathcal{N}}_\phi(\epsilon_1) \subseteq \tilde{\mathcal{N}}_\phi(\epsilon_2) $.
+where $f(\cdot) = \operatorname{Softmax}(f_\psi(f_\phi^{0}(\cdot)))$.
+It is easy to verify that $\forall \epsilon > 0, \mathbf{0} \in \tilde{\mathcal{N}}_\phi(\epsilon)$, and that $\forall \epsilon_2 > \epsilon_1 > 0$, $\tilde{\mathcal{N}}_\phi(\epsilon_1) \subseteq \tilde{\mathcal{N}}_\phi(\epsilon_2) $.

-We believe that the existence of approximate noise vectors is a model property.
+We believe that the existence of approximate noise vectors is a property of the model.
 As these vectors exhibit relaxed invariance, we also believe that they play a key role in model's inherent robustness under a variety of distribution shifts.
 Hence, if we can further improve invariance on approximate nullspace elements, we can potentially make the model more robust.
 With this belief, \textbf{we propose to fine-tune a pre-trained ViT with the learnt nullspace noise vector as an added (encoder level) input perturbation.} The motivation behind this is to enlarge the (approximate nullspace) set of noise vectors to which the model is invariant.

 Formally, we employ a bi-level optimization approach, where the inner problem finds the best noise vector and the outer problem finds the model that is the most tolerant to such noise, as shown below.